killroy1971/ansible-satellite6-install/README.md

 Optional
 --------
-At the time of this writing, we are unable to obtain repository "product-ids" as they change for each installation.
-If you wish to use Ansible to create and populate Content Views and access keys, use the hammer command to list product ids, then update defaults/content-views.yml with the current product-ids.
+If you wish to use Ansible to create and populate Content Views and access keys, use the hammer command to list product ids (see above) and update defaults/content_views.yml
-Then modify the rest of this file to match your desired Content Views and activation keys, then change defaults/main.yml so that:
-  deploy_satellite: false
-  make_content_views: true
+Set the defaults/main.yml file so that only the content_views task runs by setting the other values to Flase (see Variabled above).
-and re-run the satelite role / main.yml.
+Re-run the role playbook.

 License
 -------